-Encumbrance accounting is employed in governmental funds.
-There are no encumbrances from fiscal year 2018 or fiscal year 2017.
+Encumbrance accounting is employed in governmental funds. \$477,413 was encumbered from fiscal year 2019 to FY 2020.
+There were no encumbrances from fiscal year 2018 to FY 2019.

 NOTE 9 - CHILDREN'S BOARD FOUNDATION

 The Children's Board of Hillsborough County entered into a Memorandum of Understanding (MOU) with the Children's Board Foundation, Inc. (CBF) for the purpose of assisting the Children's Board mission.